 All undergraduate students must apply for graduation.
-Most students with at least 100 credits will get reminder email letters with information about applying for graduation.
+Most students with at least 100 credits will get a reminder email letters with information about applying for graduation.

 When you apply for graduation, you select the specific term (e.g., Fall 2019) when you plan to complete your degree requirements.
 Student Center usually offers the next two to three terms as choices.